-- (1) This section has effect if a permitted indemnity provision is made for a director of a company, and applies- - (a) to that company (whether the provision is made by that company or an associated company of that company); and - (b) if the provision is made by an associated company, to that associated company. - (2) A company to which this section applies must keep the following available for inspection at its registered office or at a place prescribed by regulations made under section 648- - (a) a copy of the permitted indemnity provision; - (b) if the provision is not in writing, a written memorandum setting out the terms of the provision. - (3) The company- - (a) must retain the copy or memorandum for at least one year after the date of termination or expiry of the provision; and - (b) must keep the copy or memorandum available for inspection during that time. - (4) If the copy or memorandum is kept available for inspection at a place other than the company's registered office, the company must notify the Registrar of the place, or any change in the place, at which the copy or memorandum is kept.
-The notice must be in the specified form and delivered to the Registrar for registration within 14 days after the copy or memorandum is first kept at that place or within 14 days after the change (as the case may be).
+(1) This section has effect if a permitted indemnity provision is made for a director of a company, and applies -

+- (a) to that company (whether the provision is made by that company or an associated company); and - (b) if the provision is made by an associated company, to that associated company.

+(2) A company to which this section applies must keep the following available for inspection at its registered office or at a prescribed place -

+- (a) a copy of the permitted indemnity provision; or - (b) if the provision is not in writing, a written memorandum setting out the terms of the provision. - (3) The company must - (a) retain the copy or memorandum for at least one year after the date of termination or expiry of the provision; and

+(b) keep the copy or memorandum available for inspection during that time.

+(4) If the copy or memorandum is kept available for inspection at a place other than the company's registered office, the company must notify the Registrar of the place, or any change in the place, at which the copy or memorandum is kept.
+The notice must be given to the Registrar in the specified form within 14 days after the copy or memorandum is first kept at that place or within 14 days after the change (as the case may be).

-- (5) If a company contravenes subsection (2), (3) or (4), the company, and every responsible person of the company, commit an offence, and each is liable to a fine at level 3 and, in the case of a continuing offence, to a further fine of \$300 for each day during which the offence continues. - (6) In this section, a reference to a permitted indemnity provision includes a variation of the provision.
+(5) If a company contravenes subsection (2), (3) or (4), the company, and every responsible person of the company, commit an offence, and each is liable to a fine at level 3 and, in the case of a continuing offence, to a further fine of \$300 for each day during which the offence continues.